icidasset/diffuse/src/Static/About/About.md

 There are a few "hidden" features:

+- **Tracks have a context menu** which can be opened by either right clicking, or holding it (ie. a long tap).
+Use the ALT key whilst right clicking on a track to show the alternative track-context menu with more options.
-- You can reorder items in the queue or a playlist with drag-and-drop.
+- **You can reorder items** in the queue or a playlist with drag-and-drop.
   Select the item you want to move by tapping on it, then tap and hold to move it around.
-- You can select multiple tracks using the SHIFT key and then add that selection to the queue or a playlist by right clicking on the selection (desktop only).
+- You can select multiple tracks using the SHIFT key and then add that selection to the queue or a playlist using the context menu.
 - Click on the now-playing bit to scroll to that track.
 - Double tap on a EQ setting to reset it to its default value.
-- Use the ALT key whilst right clicking on a track to show the alternative track-context menu.

 ### Playlists

-To add something to a playlist, and create that playlist if it doesn't exist yet, you **open the context menu of a track**.
-Opening the context menu can be done by right clicking on a track, or a long tap on mobile devices.
+To add something to a playlist, and create that playlist if it doesn't exist yet, you open the context menu of a track.
 To move tracks around in a playlist, first select the track, then drag it.

 ### Search